dicanadu/project_census/README.md

 ## How call API

-Run the command inside the app folder and use the url
+Run the command inside the <package_code/app> folder and use the url

 ```bash
 uvicorn main:app --reload